List of Merlin characters: Alator

-Alator also known as Alator of the Catha. (portrayed by Gary Lewis) was an enigmatic, magical warrior and priest who briefly allied with Morgana in the episodes, "The Secret Sharer" and "The Kindness of Strangers".
-In the episode "The Secret Sharer", seeking the true identity of Emrys, Morgana engaged his services in exchange for the healing bracelet Morgause had given her in the second season.
-Alator and his follower then kidnapped Gaius and proceeded to torture him for information about Emrys.
+Alator, also known as Alator of the Catha. (portrayed by Gary Lewis) was an enigmatic, magical warrior and priest who briefly allied with Morgana in the episodes "The Secret Sharer" and "The Kindness of Strangers."
+In the episode "The Secret Sharer," seeking the true identity of Emrys, Morgana engaged his services in exchange for the healing bracelet Morgause had given her in the second season.
+Alator and his followers then kidnapped Gaius and proceeded to torture him for information about Emrys.
 When Gaius inevitably gave in and told Alator Emrys' true identity as well as the prophecies about him, Alator switched sides, rescuing Merlin from Morgana by knocking her out.
-After that, he tells Merlin that he knows Merlin's plans to make a better world, and that he would gladly give his life for it.
+After that, he tells Merlin that he knows Merlin's plans to make a better world and that he would gladly give his life for it.
 He did.
-Captured by Morgana three years later in the episode "The Kindness of Strangers", Alator refused to reveal Emrys' identity.
-Morgana used magic to break his neck, and the noble priest died. his servant, Finna also dies protecting the identity of Emrys (Merlin).
+Captured by Morgana three years later in the episode "The Kindness of Strangers," Alator refused to reveal Emrys' identity.
+Morgana used magic to break his neck, and the noble priest died. his servant, Finna, also dies protecting the identity of Emrys (Merlin).

 Alice

 Alice (portrayed by Pauline Collins) is a sorceress who lived in Camelot before the Great Purge, possessing a great natural power with a specialty for healing spells.
-In the episode, "Love in the Time of Dragons", it was revealed that she and Gaius were more than very close friends before the Great Purge due to their shared interests, and were even engaged to be married.
-When the Great Purge began, however, Gaius was forced to help Alice flee Camelot by striking her name from Uther's lists and remaining behind to avoid drawing attention to his role in her escape.
+In the episode "Love in the Time of Dragons," it was revealed that she and Gaius were more than very close friends before the Great Purge due to their shared interests and were even engaged to be married.
+However, when the Great Purge began, Gaius was forced to help Alice flee Camelot by striking her name from Uther's lists and remaining behind to avoid drawing attention to his role in her escape.

 In the episode, Alice returned to Camelot, supposedly hoping to see Gaius again.
-Although Gaius was happy to be reunited with her, Merlin soon discovered that she was under the influence of a manticore, which Alice had summoned in the hope of using its dark magic for good.
+Although Gaius was happy to be reunited with her, Merlin soon discovered she was under the influence of a manticore, which Alice had summoned in the hope of using its dark magic for good.
 The manticore, however, had instead gained control of her and wished to use her relationship with Gaius to kill Uther.
 Despite the manticore's plan to poison the king succeeding, Merlin and Gaius were able to cure Uther by killing the manticore.
-Gaius subsequently helped Alice to escape Camelot again, the night before her scheduled execution.
+Gaius subsequently helped Alice escape Camelot the night before her scheduled execution.